1. Shipping and returns

 1. Shipping and returns.

-Once the order has been shipped, the customer can contact the shipping company directly for any delays or problems with the shipment.
+Once the order has been shipped, the customer can directly contact the shipping company for any delays or shipping issues.

 • How can I check the status of my order?